itsvee0120/AD300/Outside of class projects/Week 3 assignments/Simple Geometry Application GUI/README.md

 ## Objective
 This Java application implements a graphical user interface (GUI) to demonstrate the use of Swing components and layout management in Java.
 It allows users to interact with the application through buttons, showcasing the principles of event handling and GUI design.

+## Download the application on to your computer
 Download the executable Jar file [here](https://drive.google.com/file/d/1-YeL0ONZhW_hM6Ob5ZIJDKA8E_vtds2J/view?usp=drive_link)

 ## Overview